moquality/crema/README.md

 # How to get Crema

 <b>STEP 1:</b> Crema is on jcenter.
 If you are already using it (Android default), then skip this step.
-If you are not using jcenter, add the folloring maven dependency to your <b>project's build.gradle</b>
+If you are not using jcenter, add the following maven dependency to your <b>project's build.gradle</b>
 ```
 allprojects {
     repositories {